Links on Android Authority may earn us a commission. Learn more.

 Oh, and remember, these guys are trying to keep things on the down-low, so chances are the app won’t just tout its real name and logo.
 It could be disguised as something else, like a notepad app.
 Just go in there and see if there’s anything unusual, and if you don’t remember installing it (and it wasn’t a pre-bundled app), you would be wise to remove it.

-Just wipe it!
+Just wipe the phone!

-Use an anti-virus app
+Use an antivirus app

 Keeping your phone protected

 Your phone is a very personal item.
 Don’t let just anyone go in and roam around like it’s an open house.
 Keep your phone with you and protect it well against strangers’ eyes.
 You can protect the lock screen (password, pin, fingerprint, etc.).